Past Participles

 We can take most any verb and change it into an adjective

-by changing it into a past participle and then making it agree in gender and in
+by changing it into a past participle.
+However, as with all adjectives, we need to make sure it agrees in gender and in

 plural: |